gisellemartel/Muse/README.md

 If you are using regular code Editor
 Download npm, mongodb, maven, and the rest mentioned above.
 Then

-###  Make sure that the MongoDB server is running in the background before continuing to the next 2 steps
 :
 from root go inside the **back-end** folder and run these two commands to start the back-end server.
 ```mvn clean install``` then